SonSku3/FEM-Heat-Conduction/README.md

 # Finite Element Method (FEM) Heat Conduction Simulation

 This project implements a 2D **Finite Element Method (FEM)** solver for stationary and transient **heat conduction** problems.
-It was originally developed as part of a university project and has been extended and refactored for open publication.
+It was originally developed as part of a university project.

 ---